konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 e.g.: -2.759,7°
 e.g.: +159,;03

-4) Irrelevant signs and whitespaces will be removed and it will be transformed into the unique format with a dot instead of a comma as the decimal separator:
+4) Irrelevant signs and whitespaces are removed and it will be transformed into the unique format with a dot instead of a comma as the decimal separator:
 e.g.: :2.000, 08
 e.g.: -2.759,7°
 e.g.: €1.010.296
 e.g.: 7,375,009+

-5) Written numbers will be changed into a digits number format:
+5) Written numbers are changed into a digits number format:
 e.g.: ein
 e.g.: eleven

 5) Certain cases can't be normalized from Konfuzio:
 e.g.: 43.34.34

-6) The expression "NIL" meaning "nothing" will be translated into 0, however, strings including this expression can't be normalized:
+6) The expression "NIL" meaning "nothing" is translated into 0, however, strings including this expression can't be normalized:
 e.g.: NIL
 e.g.: StringThatIncludesNIL